containerbase/java/README.md

 # containerbase java

 This repository is the source for the Docker Hub image `containerbase/java`.
 Commits to `main` branch are automatically built and published.

+This docker image is using [Eclipse Adoptium](https://adoptium.net/) OpenJDK binaries.